Blog-NeedHomeCare

 • Being open and honest is the absolute best policy.

 Schedule a family meeting.
 At this point, you’ll have the information you need to assign roles to the appropriate family members.
-You may want to find a local elder law attorney who can represent your aging parent while you are away.
-This may also be the time to look for care services in your parent’s area that are reputable, accessible and compassionate.
+Find a local elder law attorney who can represent your aging parent while you are away.
+This may also be the time to look for care services in your parent’s area that are reputable, accessible, and compassionate.

 Questions about caring for an older loved one?
-Please call us anytime at 646.518.5645 or click here to have us reach out to you.
+Call us 646.518.5645 or connect with us online about home care services.

 Share: